Quality Control

 Works with the whole factory

-Just about all entity types are supported.
-Here's the full list:
+Just about all entity types are supported:

 • Manufacturing: assembling machines, furnaces, rocket silos